sjbrown/misc_work/genesis/rules.md

 to come out.
 But it won't cost as much if the band has started making a name for itself.

-If the gig card shows the :truck: :minibus: symbol, you can bring friends to the show.
+If the gig card shows the :minibus: symbol, you can bring friends to the show.
 You can bring a maximum number of friends equal to your personal CROWD.
-For every friend you bring, you must spend COIN equal to the number shown on the ⛟ symbol of the gig card.
+For every friend you bring, you must spend COIN equal to the number shown on the :minibus: symbol of the gig card.

-**For example**, let's look at a gig that requires 20 CROWD and has a 3 next to the ⛟ symbol.
+**For example**, let's look at a gig that requires 20 CROWD and has a 3 next to the :minibus: symbol.
 In this example, the band only has 15 CROWD, Player 1 has 3 CROWD and 20 COIN, and Player 2 has 5 CROWD and 10 COIN.

 So the players need to cover the 5 CROWD difference between 20 and 15.

-Player 1 spends 9 COIN (3× the amount shown on the ⛟ symbol).
-This brings 3
-friends to the show (Player 1's maximum amount).
+Player 1 spends 9 COIN (3× the amount shown on the :minibus: symbol).
+This brings 3 friends to the show (Player 1's maximum amount).

 Now there is a 2 CROWD defecit between 20 and 18.

-Player 2 spends 6 COIN (2× the amount shown on the ⛟ symbol).
+Player 2 spends 6 COIN (2× the amount shown on the :minibus: symbol).
 This brings 2 of Player 2's friends to the show.

 Now there are 20 people coming to the show, so the band qualifies to play